LaunchCodeEducation/web-fundamentals/assignments/blogz/README.md

 To turn in your assignment and get credit, follow the [submission instructions][submission-instructions].

 > Remember that you should ignore any Udacity instructions about hosting your app out on the internet and posting the link so they can grade it.
-You don't have to submit your work to Udacity, you just have to submit to LaunchCode on Vocareum.
+You don't have to submit your work to Udacity.

 [blogz-demo]: http://blogz-demo.appspot.com/
 [blogz-demo-blog]: http://blogz-demo.appspot.com/blog